Definition of Human Rights

 one must acknowledge that there is still much progress to be made globally with regards protecting Economic Social and Cultural Rights or any human rights for that matter but governments around the world must take responsibility ensuring that their citizens have access basic necessities such as shelter, health care and education.

-Contemporary Issues in Human Rights
+Contemporary Issues in Human Rights.

-Genocide: The Ultimate Violation of Human Rights
+Genocide: The Ultimate Violation of Human Rights.

 When one group of people seeks to annihilate another, it is one of the most heinous and egregious violations of human rights.
 Genocide involves killing members of a particular race, ethnicity or national group as a way to eliminate them from society.
 It has been a recurring issue throughout history and remains a tragic reality around the world today.